2 Thessalonians 2:1-12

 Let’s look at this passage piece by piece.
 2 Thess.
 2:1 speaks of the “coming” of our Lord in judgment upon a temporal, earthly system.
 The Greek word used is “parousia” which is the present participle of the Greek verb “to be near”.
 “Parousia” literally translates as “presence” and is used throughout Greek Scriptures to indicate the coming of God in judgment upon nations.
 This is different from the Greek word “elthi” used in 2 Thessalonians 1:10 which indicates a literal, physical “appearing”.
 Thus, Paul is speaking of a different kind of coming in chapter 2 than in chapter 1.
 In Chapter 1 it speaks of Christ’s coming resulting in eternal destruction, while Chapter 2 speaks of Christ’s “presence” resulting in temporal destruction.

 The “gathering together to Him” parallels with Matthew 24:31.
 The verb used is “episinigogei” which derives the word “synagogue”.
-It literally means to gather together in fellowship.
-From a postmillennial perspective, this “gathering together” was Christianity’s separation from Judaism after the fall of Jerusalem in AD 70.
+It literally means to assemble or to gather together in fellowship.
+This “gathering together” was Christianity’s separation as a distinct religion from Judaism after the fall of Jerusalem in AD 70.

 Next, 2 Thess.
 2:4 speaks of the man of sin exalting himself above every god, which is exactly what Nero did during his reign.
 This was the religious essence of the Caesar Cult.
 It then says, “so as to sit as God in the temple of God”.
 The Greek phrase here is “hostei” (“so as to”) plus the infinite verb “to sit”.
 This indicates a purpose intended and not a purpose accomplished.
 For instance, this grammatical structure is used in Luke 4:29 in which the people drove Jesus to the cliff “so as to cast Him down”.
 It was what they intended to do but it did not happen.
 Likewise, Nero intended to sit in the temple of God acting as though He were God but it didn’t happen because of the Jewish War against Rome.